-- o give a true and fair view of the state of the qualifying partnership's affairs as at 30 January 2021 and of its profit for the period then ended;

-have been properly prepared in accordance with UK accounting standards, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland; and - have been prepared in accordance with the requirements of the Companies Act 2008 as applied to qualifying partnerships by The Partnerships (Accounts) Regulations 2008.
+- give a true and fair view of the state of the qualifying partnership's affairs as at 29 January 2022 and of its profit for the period then ended; - have been properly prepared in accordance with UK accounting standards, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland; and - have been prepared in accordance with the requirements of the Companies Act 2006 as applied to qualifying partnerships by The Partnerships (Accounts) Regulations 2008.

+Basis for opinion

-Basin for opinion We conducted our audit in accordance with international Standards on Auditing (UK) ("ISAs (UK)") and applicable law.
+We conducted our audit in accordance with International Standards on Auditing (UK) ("ISAs (UK)") and applicable law.
 Our responsibilities are described below.
 We have fulfilled our ethical responsibilities under, and are independent of the qualifying partnership in accordance with, UK ethical requirements including the FRC Ethical Standard.
-We believe that the audit evidence we have obtained is a sufficient and appropriate basis for our
+We believe that the audit evidence we have obtained is a sufficient and appropriate basis for our opinion.

-The general partners have prepared the financial statements on the going concern basis as they do not intend to liquidate the qualifying partnership or to cease their operations, and as they have concluded that the qualifying partnership financial position means that this is realistic.
-They have also concluded that there are no material uncertainties that could have cast significant doubt over their ability to continue as a going concern for at least a year from the date of approval of the financial statements ("the going concern period").
+The general partners have prepared the financial statements on the going concern basis as they do not intend to liquidate the qualifying partnership or to cease its operations, and as they have concluded that the qualifying partnership's financial position means that this is realistic.
+They have also concluded that there are no material uncertainties that could have cast significant doubt over its ability to continue as a going concern for at least a year from the date of approval of the financial statements ("the going concern period").

-In our evaluation of the directors' conclusions, we considered the inherent risks to the group's business model and analysed how those risks might affect the group and company's financial resources or ability to continue operations over the going concern period.
+In our evaluation of the general partners' conclusions, we considered the inherent risks to the qualifying partnership's business model and analysed how those risks might affect the qualifying partnership's financial resources or ability to continue operations over the going concern period.

 Our conclusions based on this work:

-we consider that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate; we have not identified, and concur with the directors' assessment that there is not, a material uncertainty related to eyents or conditions that, individually or collectively, may cast significant doubt on the group or the company's ability to continue as a going concern for the going concern identifying and responding to risks of material misstatement due to fraud
+- we consider that the general partners' use of the going concern basis of accounting in the preparation of the financial statements is appropriate; - we have not identified and concur with the general partners' assessment that there is not, a material uncertainty related to events or conditions that, individually or collectively, may cast significant doubt on the qualifying partnership's ability to continue as a going concern for the going concern period.

-However, as we cannot predict all future events or conditions and as subsequent events may result in outcomes that are inconsistent with judgements that were reasonable at the time they were made, the above conclusions are not a guarantee that the group or the company will continue
+However, as we cannot predict all future events or conditions and as subsequent events may result in outcomes that are inconsistent with judgements that were reasonable at the time they were made, the above conclusions are not a guarantee that the qualifying partnership will continue in operation.